PatrickAtef8/EmbeddedLinuxKitchen/README.md

 # Repository Overview

-Welcome to the repository!
-This main README provides a concise overview of the project structure and links to detailed guides for each component.
-Use it as a starting point to navigate and understand the repository.
+This main README provides an overview of the repository and guides for each directory.

 ---